XLS9217/virtual-intelligence-core/src/core_module/link_session/LS_Rule.md

   }
   </pre>

-* play: A series of what will happen in the display side
+* play: A series of what will happen in the display side, displayer should define each play chunk
   <pre>
   {
     "type": "control",